 The corporate massage cost per employee varies significantly based on several factors including location, frequency, and service model.
 In major Canadian cities like Toronto, North York, and the Financial District, mobile massage services typically offer more cost-effective solutions than traditional spa partnerships.

-For a standard corporate massage program, you can expect to invest between $15 to $45 per employee per session.
+For a standard corporate massage program, you can expect to invest between $18 to $50 per employee per session in 2026.
 However, the actual cost depends on your chosen program structure.
 Many companies opt for monthly or quarterly sessions rather than weekly programs to balance budget constraints with meaningful employee benefits.

 When calculating your total investment, consider that not all employees will participate in every session.
 Typical participation rates range from 60-80% of eligible staff, which effectively reduces your per-employee cost.
 For a 50-person team with 70% participation, your actual cost per participating employee increases while your overall program cost remains manageable.